jeffdelmerico/pointcloud_tutorial/README.md

         pcl_viewer -multiview 1 ../data/table_scene_lms400.pcd table_scene_lms400_filtered.pcd
       press 'r' to zero the viewpoint, and 'l' to list the color handlers
 #### Open3D
+    - run the first two filters sequentially python3 open3d_filtering.py
+      outlier removal filtering is not supported, and it's also not straightforward to visualize multiple point clouds separately

 ### Keypoints:
 #### PCL